 To find a list of meetings near you click here.

 All meetings, including open meetings, follow a more or less set pattern, although distinctive variations have developed in some areas.
-A chairperson describes the AA program briefly for the benefit of any newcomers to AA in the audience and introduces one, two or three speakers who relate their personal drinking histories and may give their personal interpretation of AA.
+Most open meetings have a chairperson describe the AA program briefly for the benefit of any newcomers to AA in the audience and introduces one, two or three speakers who relate their personal drinking histories and may give their personal interpretation of AA.

 Midway through the meeting there is usually a period for local AA announcements, and a treasurer passes the hat to defray costs of the meeting hall, literature, and incidental expenses.
 The meeting adjourns, often followed by informal visiting over coffee or other light refreshments.

 Some meetings, especially closed meetings, focus more on specifics of the AA program of recovery, like the Big Book, the Steps and Traditions, or sometimes topics related to recovery deemed relevant by the participants.

 Open meetings are for anyone interested in solving a personal drinking problem or helping someone else solve such a problem.
 This means you are welcome to attend when looking for help for friends or family members who may have a drinking problem.
 If you you only have a general curiosity about AA you are welcome to attend an open meeting.